Washington College: Academics

-During the 2018–2019 academic year, 40.6 percent of incoming first-year students were from Maryland and the balance many other US states and 23 foreign nations.
-18.8 percent of undergraduates are minority students with 9.2 percent identifying as African-American, 5.6 percent identifying as Hispanic-American, 3.2 percent identifying as Asian-American, and with .8 percent identifying as either Native American or Pacific Islander.
-7.4 percent of undergraduates are international citizens.
-Approximately 5 percent of the college's student body is "non-traditional" (25 years old or older).
-83% of students lived in an on-campus residence during the 2018 Fall term; the rest commute either from off-campus housing or home.
+During the 2025–2026 academic year, 51% of incoming first-year students were from Maryland, with the remaining 49% either coming from out of state, or from one of the 24 foreign countries represented at Washington College.
+24.8 percent of undergraduates are minority students with 9.4% identifying as African-American, 10.4% identifying as Hispanic-American, 2.1% identifying as Asian-American, and with 0.7% identifying as either Native American or Pacific Islander.
+84% of students lived in an on-campus residence during the 2025–2026 academic year; the rest commute either from off-campus housing or home.